Money Tree Leaves Drooping? 7 Causes & Easy Fix!

 The ideal temperature for the money tree ranges between 65-80°F. However, soaring temperatures can burn the leaves of the plant.

-If the money tree is placed outside or the patio where the temperature can go beyond 80°F, it will need a relocation under the shade or indoor.
+If the money tree is placed outside or on the patio where the temperature can go beyond 80°F, it will need to be relocated under the shade or indoors.

 After bringing the money tree inside, you can place it near a window with curtains.
 It will protect the plant from direct sunlight.